mtb-za/teaching/quizzes/ggl123_quiz.md

 10. What is the major distinguishing feature of ephemeral (temporary) and perennial (permanent) rivers?
 This governs the presence or absence of water?

 11. Explain why the grain-size of aeolian (wind) sediments tends to be very even, compared to rivers.

+12. Explain why the zone of highest velocity in a river is not always the centre of the river.

+13. What governs the presence or absence of suspended loads in a river?

+14. Explain why alluvial fans and deltas are similar, and what those similarities are.

+15. Explain the development of meandering streams, in particular how the grain-size in a point bar changes vertically.

+16. How can stream piracy affect the people living downstream of a captured stream?

+17. Explain some measures that can be taken to mitigate the damage caused by floods.

+18. Contrast slumping and debris flows.

+19. What failure surfaces are likely in a mass-movement.

+20. What controls the rate at which chemical weathering affects a particular mineral?
+(Assume an acidic  fluid.)

+21. Explain how the thickness of a soil can be linked to a) climate of the area soil is forming in, b) age of soil formation.

+22. How does latitude affect the thickness of the various soil layers?

+23. What are the characteristics of a mature sediment, and what drives the development of these characteristics?